newAM/blog/content/2025/02/hosting_with_ipv6/index.md

 <!-- vale off -->

-# Self-hosting with IPv6 on a home networking
+# Self-hosting with IPv6 on a home network

 ```{blogpost} 2025-02-02
 :category: Router